Worldwide Photographic Journeys

 Photographic Highlights

-• Trek into the spectacular Tsagaan Nuur region on the western shores of Lake Hovsgol to meet some of the last remaining 300 reindeer herders called Tsaatan or Dukha, living deep in the montane Taiga forest and tundra
+• A journey into the spectacular Tsagaan Nuur region on the western shores of Lake Hovsgol to meet some of the last remaining 300 reindeer herders called Tsaatan, or Dukha, living deep in the boreal Taiga forests

-• A true, partly on foot adventure with pack horses in the wildest regions of northern Mongolia
+• A true, partly on foot (part horse-riding) adventure with pack horses in the wildest regions of northern Mongolia

 • Excursions in reindeer herder camps at sunrise and sunset to enjoy the best light of day for photography